-Now, as of March 2019, he’s been accepted into more than 40 of those schools and offered more than $400,000 in scholarships so far, with at least one school offering a full ride.
+Ultimately, he was accepted to 45 of those schools – and offered more than $623,419 in scholarships, with two schools offering a full ride.
 As the acceptance letters poured in – from Oakland University to the University of Arizona, Georgetown College and other schools all over the country – Love celebrated each and every one.

 “I’ve been excited every time,” he says, adding that he plans to study aerospace engineering.
 “A lot of students don’t even get $1 from a school.
 I’m just so blessed.
 It’s just been a blessing.”